Rachel Dettmann

 10.

-I also believe, however, that a fully sound ecological ethic, cannot be derived from simplistic observation of the natural world alone, which dwells temporarily under a curse of entropy, (i.e. Micro-evolution).
+With him, I believe that a fully sound ecological ethic, cannot be derived from simplistic observation of the natural world alone, which dwells temporarily under a curse of entropy, (i.e. Micro-evolution).
 The environment is currently “red in tooth and claw” but scripture links the fate of humankind with the fate of the created cosmos and our natural environment.
 Just as it affects us....our state of being affects it!
-The "Fall of mankind" away from healthy relationship with God led to the subsequent curse placed on our environment.
+The "Fall of mankind" away from healthy relationship with God has led to the subsequent curse placed on our environment.
 (Gen 3)

 Augustine said, “Evil is (defined as separation from God) and is so contrary to nature ( which remains loving and beloved by Him) it can do